polcak/jsrestrictor/website/content/pages/faq.md

 contact us by e-mail at jshelter@gnu.org.
 We have a [mailing list](https://lists.nongnu.org/archive/html/js-shield/).

+#### Can I translate the extension to a new language?

+Yes.
+Please see [instructions](/i18n/), go to [Weblate](https://hosted.weblate.org/projects/jshelter/), or translate the extension in the JSON files.
+If you want to start translating a new language, let us know.
+For example, you can open an issue in the [issue tracker](https://pagure.io/JShelter/webextension/issues) or send us [e-mail](mailto:jshelter@gnu.org).
+If you are in doubt about how to translate a string or do not understand its meaning, let us know in an [issue](https://pagure.io/JShelter/webextension/issues) or send us [e-mail](mailto:jshelter@gnu.org).

 #### What is the current JShelter status?
 Is it ready, or is it still a work in progress?

 We think that JShelter is ready to be used for everyday browsing.
 We believe that JShelter in the current state fulfills the goal of giving you control over your browser and the APIs available for the web page.

 We believe that the `Recommended` level changes your fingerprint, so typical fingerprinting scripts will fail to correlate your cross-origin activities and activities on the same origin during different browser sessions.
-See the answers below for possible caveats.
+See the [threat model](/threatmodel/), the questions in the [browser fingerprinting section](#browser-fingerprinting), and [the section on interaction with other tools](#interactions-between-jshelter-and-other-similar-tools) for possible caveats.

 Test your browser on common fingerprinting testers.
-Then, use the `Strict` level and test again to see that it considerably lowers the information about your computer.:
+Then, use the `Strict` level and test again to see that it considerably lowers the information about your computer:

 * [JShelter test page](https://polcak.github.io/jsrestrictor/test/test.html)
 * [Am I unique?](https://amiunique.org/)